JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 {{< cards >}}
   {{< card link="https://github.com/JAlcocerT/py-speech-rater" title="Speech Rater Flask Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code to rate your Speech - TTS and S2T transcription for youtube" >}}
 {{< /cards >}}

+> There are Similar python projects like https://github.com/denizsafak/abogen

+> > Abogen is a powerful text-to-speech conversion tool that makes it easy to turn ePub, PDF, text or markdown files into high-quality audio with matching subtitles in seconds.
+Use it for audiobooks, voiceovers for Instagram, YouTube, TikTok, or any project that needs natural-sounding text-to-speech, using Kokoro-82M.